Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Task Controller Basics.rst

 The more complex an implement is, the more objects will be in the DDOP to accurately provide the TC with the information it needs to control and monitor the implement.

 For DDOPs this complex, a good resource to refer to is `our seeder example <https://github.com/Open-Agriculture/AgIsoStack-plus-plus/blob/main/examples/seeder_example/section_control_implement_sim.cpp#L98>`_, which contains the code to create a more complex DDOP for a seeder.

+AgIsoDDOPGenerator
+^^^^^^^^^^^^^^^^^^

+Open-Agriculture has created a tool called `AgIsoDDOPGenerator <https://github.com/Open-Agriculture/AgIsoDDOPGenerator>`_, which can help create, view, and edit binary DDOPs for your implements.
+Using this tool to view the heierarchies of DDOP objects can be very helpful in understanding how they are structured.

+DDOPs created with AgIsoDDOPGenerator can be used with AgIsoStack, and can be uploaded to a TC using the AgIsoStack TC client.